-Jean Agress, Ph.D., Board Chair of Judges Committee
+Jean Agress, Ph.D., Chair, Judges Committee; Finance Committee

 She was inspired to share what she had learned through this wonderful 90-minutes, 26 posture series with others, which led her to pursue Bikram yoga teacher training in 2013.

-Glenn Brown moved with his family to New Albany, Indiana when he was 6 years old, and it is still his home.
-As the last of 6 kids he attributes sibling rivalry to his competitive edge.
-He began practicing yoga as a 17 year old as a complementary practice for meditation & kung fu.
-Finding his way through depression in high school he shifted his focus from swimming & wrestling to art, music, movement art, and meditation.
-He decided then he wanted to work toward being a Kung fu & Yoga teacher, and an artist & author.
+Glenn Brown moved with his family to New Albany, Indiana when he was six years old, and it is still his home.
+As the last of six kids he attributes sibling rivalry to his competitive edge.
+He began practicing yoga as a 17 year old as a complementary practice for meditation and kung fu.
+Finding his way through depression in high school he shifted his focus from swimming and wrestling to art, music, movement art, and meditation.
+He decided then he wanted to work toward being a kung fu and yoga teacher, and an artist and author.
 His search for a school, teacher, and work was difficult, but full of great life lessons.
-He finally met his Kung fu teacher, Sifu Keith Dwan of the Red Dragon School of Martial Arts, while Keith was visiting Louisville from England with his school for a Martial arts tournament.
+He finally met his kung fu teacher, Sifu Keith Dwan of the Red Dragon School of Martial Arts, while Keith was visiting Louisville from England with his school for a Martial arts tournament.
 Glenn expressed his interest in form over fighting, and was invited to a Hsing-i Kung Fu, Qigong, and Acupressure training, which he attended in England in 2001.

 In the spring of 2002 he went to his first Bikram Yoga class at Bikram Yoga Indiana where he met the woman who would become his wife, Ayanna.
 She was the only teacher at the time, and the co owner.
 She believed in his potential, and the studio sponsored him to go to Bikram Yoga teacher training the same year in the Fall.
 Glenn has taught at Bikram Yoga Indiana from 2002 to the present.
 He fell in love with yoga because of its similarities to kung fu & qigong, and its amazing diversity of postures & styles.

-After 8 years of teaching primarily Bikram Yoga he started teaching more private lessons based on his private practice.
-His kung fu teacher had encouraged him to continue developing his home practice so he could lead a personalized warm up & warm down for Kung fu students.
-Over the years this developed into his own method of qigong & yoga blended together.
-In 2010 Glenn founded Lionflow Progressive Yoga & Arts LLC , and has focused the past 8 years on practicing, teaching, and training teachers in Lionflow Yoga.
+After eight years of teaching primarily Bikram Yoga he started teaching based on his private practice.
+His kung fu teacher encouraged him to continue developing his home practice so he could lead a personalized warm up and warm down for Kung fu students.
+Over the years this developed into his own method of qigong and yoga blended together.
+In 2010, Glenn founded Lionflow Progressive Yoga & Arts LLC , and has focused on practicing, teaching, and training teachers in Lionflow Yoga.

-Judy Lu moved from China to Canada and then to the United states and found her true home by immersing herself in Bikram Yoga, when she began her yoga practice in 2001.
-Judy believes that her world travels helps her to better relate to and relate to her yoga students.
-Judy obtained her Bikram yoga certification in 2008.
-After challenging student through teaching yoga, Judy ran her own Bikram yoga studio for four years in Orange County, California, with the goal of improving the lives of her students from the inside out.
+Judy Lu moved from China to Canada and then to the United States where she found her true home by immersing herself in Bikram Yoga.
+She began her yoga practice in 2001.
+Judy believes that her world travels help her to better relate to her yoga students.
+Judy earned her Bikram yoga certification in 2008.
+After challenging students through teaching yoga, Judy ran her own Bikram yoga studio for four years in Orange County, California, with the goal of improving the lives of her students from the inside out.
 To further her love for the yoga practice, Judy has committed her time and energy to USA Yoga and has been a certified judge since 2015.
 Judy gives private lessons and coaches yoga athletes.
 After two decades of practice, Judy is a true believer in the vast benefits of a regular yoga practice for both mental and physical health.
 Judy truly believes in the multifactorial benefits of Bikram yoga and is a testament to its healing qualities.